- Force a redeploy

-If you receive HTTP 502 responses from your site, it means that your site is running out of workers.
+If you receive HTTP 502 responses from your site, it means that your site is running out of workers, or the application process is crashing.
 Here are the typical causes:

 - The amount of traffic coming to your site exceeds the processing power of your application.